hexgolems/pint/README.md

 You can then run your lua script with:

-`./pin/pin  -injection child -t runner.dll -s path/to/scrip -- /path/to/binary_to_instrument args for prog`
+`./pin/pin  -injection child -t runner.so -s path/to/scrip -- /path/to/binary_to_instrument args for prog`

 Usage